ShabalalaWATP/VRAgent/README.md

 ### Static Analysis Scanners

-VRAgent runs **7 specialized security scanners** automatically based on the languages detected in your project:
+VRAgent runs **10+ specialized security scanners** automatically based on the languages and infrastructure detected in your project:

 #### Semgrep (Multi-Language SAST)
 Deep semantic analysis with 30+ security rulesets: